 - modified assessment

-- differentiated curriculum
+- adjusted curriculum

 - individual programs

+- reading interventions

+- spelling mastery interventions

 - teacher-assistant time

 - collaborative teaching and learning

 - Homework Club

 - Cross-Age Tutoring

 - Hub sessions

 - computer technology.

 The Hub

 Students can be booked into the Merici Hub by their classroom teacher to receive help and support in organisation, researching and undertaking assignments.